Ranjan-Shettigar/docker-dropbox-sync-hf/README.md

 - Copy the entire contents of this file.
 This is your `RCLONE_CONF_TEXT`.

+---

+### 4️⃣ Usage

-### 4. useage copy the file of you saas (for example N8N) to huggingface space root dir then set the `RCLONE_CONF_TEXT` to the hf secrets. done
+Copy the data directory of your SaaS app (for example, N8N) to the Hugging Face Space root directory, then set the `RCLONE_CONF_TEXT` as a Hugging Face secret.
+Done!

-### 5. To avoid the sleep
+---

+### 5️⃣ Prevent Container Sleep

-use https://console.cron-job.org/ to send the request to the docker to /heath route to aviod the stoping of the conatior after few min set to 10 min cron on it.
+Use [console.cron-job.org](https://console.cron-job.org/) to send a request to the `/health` route of your Docker container.
+Set up a cron job to ping every 10 minutes to prevent the container from stopping due to inactivity.